ksharindam/ebook-maker/README.md

 Images to PDF converter written in PyQt5

 ### Dependencies
  * python-pyqt5
- * imagemagick
- * poppler-utils

 ### Install
 Open terminal and change directory to ebook-maker-master.
-Then run...
+Then to compile binary, run...
+`python setup.py compile`
 `pip install --user .`

 ### Uninstall